 - clear Bead Cord or fishing line to hang the lanterns

-Step 1: print and cut
+Step 1: print and cut the paper star template

 Cut along blue lines, and score along orange lines.

-Step 2: make the star tips.
+Step 2: Make the paper star tips.

 Also glue the triangles cut from page 4 to all the triangle shapes on page 1-3.
 If you are making a white star, skip this.

-Step 3: glue them together
+Step 3: glue the paper star parts together

-Make the polyhedron first, then glue on all but one of the star tips.
+Make the polyhedron first, then glue on all but one of the paper star tips.
 See why in the next step–>

-Step 4: leave opening to add lights.
+Step 4: leave opening in the paper star lantern to add LED lights.

 The opening is big enough for LED string lights or tea lights.